DarkCaster/Perpetual/docs/op_implement.md

 - `-h`: Display help information about the `implement` operation.
 - `-n`: No annotate mode.
 Skip re-annotating changed files and use current annotations if any.
 - `-p`: Enable extended planning stage.
 Useful for larger modifications that may create new files.
 Disabled by default to save tokens.
 - `-pr`: Enables planning with additional reasoning.
-The most powerful mode, may produce improved results for complex tasks but can also lead to flawed reasoning.
+May produce improved results for complex or abstractly described tasks, but can also lead to flawed reasoning and worsen the final outcome.
+This flag includes the `-p` flag.
 - `-r <file>`: Manually request a specific file for the operation.
 If not specified, files are selected automatically.
 - `-v`: Enable debug logging for more detailed output.
 - `-vv`: Enable both debug and trace logging for maximum verbosity.